wincus/pelican-blog/content/salt-vs-puppet.md

 them with the events that need special attention.

 For example, a typical use case is when you fire up a new production cloud web instance.
-This will fire up a cloud event into the event bus with information about this new instance.
-Then should be straightforward to write some sls files in order to configure instance backup and monitoring.
+This will write a cloud event into the event bus with information about this new instance.
+What should happen when a new instance gets created and configured?
+Probably you will want to include it in the backup rutine, and you definitly will want to monitor it.
+No problem, just write the proper sls files and map the event with the state file.
+Good enough?

 Minionless nodes
 ----------------